cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/firstextension.md

 <img src="img/NabLab_new_project_result.png" alt="NabLab New Project Result" title="NabLab New Project Result" width="30%" height="30%" />

 !!!note
 	The extension can also be created into the same project as the application, into a separate folder.
-Therefore, if you plan to share the extension between projects, creating a project for the extension remains the best solution.
+However, if you plan to share the extension between projects, creating a project for the extension remains the best solution.

 ## Defining the extension